rsspdc/checklists/checklists/web-based-service.md

 - [ ] Project has suitable documentation
 	- [ ] 	🥉Bronze (easy): Project has README file
 		- [ ] README provides a description of the project structure so that the user knows which directories to find things in
-	- [ ]  	🥈Silver (intermediate): Your documentation includes instructions on deploying your service in a test/development environment is
+	- [ ]  	🥈Silver (intermediate): documentation includes instructions on deploying your service in a test/development environment.
-	- [ ]  	🥇Gold (time consuming): Your Documentation features examples; rich, varied and working ones.
+	- [ ]  	🥇Gold (time consuming): documentation features examples; rich, varied and working ones.
 			Examples should cover both simple and more complex use cases, touching on as much of the functionality as they can.
-	- [ ]  	🏆Platinum (intermediate): All examples are executed upon a full build of the documentation so that you know that they at least run.
+	- [ ]  	🏆Platinum (intermediate): Documentation is included for users, administrators (if applicable), systems administrators deploying the project, and developers.

 <details>
 <ul>